 Hoover Street Auto Repair has been doing wheel alignment in Ann Arbor MI since 1980.
 We have the experience to do your wheel alignment correctly - on any vehicle - new, old, big or small.

-Wheel alignment has been a major part of Hoover Street Auto Repair for over 30 years.
-We have specialized in Ann Arbor MI wheel alignment since day one and continue to invest in the latest high tech wheel alignment tools, equipment and training.
+Wheel alignment service has been a major part of Hoover Street Auto Repair for over 30 years.
+We have specialized in Ann Arbor MI wheel alignment adjustment since day one and continue to invest in the latest high tech wheel alignment tools, equipment and training.

 Wheel Alignments at Hoover Street Auto Repair